Understanding DMR – 1

 This also means that when you program a DMR channel, you must specify both the frequency and the time slot, so that your radio and the repeater can encode and decode which chunks on the signal belong to the channel you're using.

-The convention is that TS2 is used for local talkgroups and TS1 is used for non-local or wide-area talkgroups (for example, statewide, regions, nationwide, and worldwide).
+The convention is that TS2 is used for local talkgroups and TS1 is used for non-local or wide-area talkgroups (for example, statewide, regional, nationwide, and worldwide).
 I know, I know, here I am talking about talkgroups again before I've explained what they are, but I had to start somewhere!

 For more details about time slots, see Amateur Radio Guide to DMR (PDF), 2015, by John Burningham, W2XAB.